View the IAGD Executive Committee’s message to the IAGD community.

 It is not fair, accurate or appropriate to claim that you “don’t see color.”
 Everyone sees color…we should all see and appreciate the diverse cultures, backgrounds and people in our lives.
 It is natural to see color but it is essential to see everyone as people and not as a race.

 You change the world by changing people’s beliefs and behaviors.
 Just as racism is a learned attribute (we all come into this world without that hate in our hearts), it can also be “unlearned.”
-As advocates for equity, we have learned time and time again that the best way to move minds is to focus on people, right versus wrong, inequities in our world and peace – not race.
+As advocates for equity, we have learned time and time again that the best way to move minds is to focus on people, right versus wrong, and how we can be a positive example of equity and inclusion.

 It is not enough to not be racist we MUST be anti-racist.
 Silence is complicity and lack of action is inexcusable.
 In order to change the narrative in our communities and our nation, we must not stand by quietly when we see inequity.
 We must use our voices.
 We must disrupt the systems that are contributing to the inequities and we must lobby for change.